arthurOmanko/VRNeoIKFKTool/README.md

 Weight of IKFK marker can be changed by (trigger + Double clicks) on the marker, 100% (-> 50% for only IK) -> 0%.
 Or When trigger 0% marker, weight of the marker gets 100%.
 Especially when chaging weights of markers of arm or leg by (trigger or trigger + Double clicks on a marker), weights of both red and blue markers attached at it are changed to same value at same time.
-As I mentioned earlier, GGmod DLL (for clothes with high heels) might sometimes affect IK/FK of chara with high heels attached by GGmod, so during VR environment, the look, necklock or IK/FK of the chara might sometimes get weird.
+As I mentioned earlier, GGmod DLL (for clothes with high heels) might sometimes affect IK/FK of chara with high heels attached by GGmod, so during VR environment, the look, necklock, leap motion up to a chara or IK/FK of the chara might sometimes get weird.
 Then once please take off/put on clothes (especially high heels attached by GGmod).
 The any weird situation of the chara would get fixed.
 Advanced IK GUI can do same in more details on both VR and normal environment (on only IK not FK).